HarshtheGeek/Node_JS/README.md

 ## Primary Use Cases

-1. **Creating an HTTP Server**: Respond to client requests.
+1. **Creating an HTTP Server** → Handle incoming requests and send responses.
-2. **Making HTTP Requests**: Act as a client to fetch data from other servers.
+2. **Making HTTP Requests** → Act as a client to get data from other servers.

 ---